Whose Responsibility Is It? (9th Grade)

 To ensure that the learners understand this concept, ask the following questions: “Which of these four sectors might be considered to be the most responsible for National Security?
 (Government) Which of these four sectors might be considered to be the most responsible for producing consumer products?
 (For Profit/Business) Which of these four sectors might be considered to be the most responsible for opening and maintaining a local food pantry or shelter?
 (Non-profit) Which of these four sectors might be considered to be the most responsible for raising a child?
 (Household)

-Once the learners have a general understanding of the four sectors, distribute the Attachment One: Environmental Responsibility of the Four Sectors and review how the sheet is set up in sector columns.
+Once the learners have a general understanding of the four sectors, distribute the Handout One: Environmental Responsibility of the Four Sectors and review how the sheet is set up in sector columns.

 Tell the learners that today’s lesson is focusing on environmental stewardship issues.
 Define steward and stewardship as: